 To ensure that every student recognizes the value of this program, we have established Accelerated Reader as 20% of students' overall grade.
 However, the word total is not the only contribution to this grade.
 To create a program that is both rigorous and supportive, the Accelerated Reader grade is measured by the word total achieved and not by the difficulty or length of an individual title.

 Word Totals: During each six-week grading period, students will receive a single 100 point score that represents the percentage of words toward the goal achieved.
 In a six-week period, students would need to read 150,000 words or more to reach the grade-level goal of 800,000.
 Therefore, if students reach 150,000 words or more, they will receive a score of 100/100.
 The scale for each grading period will be posted in Canvas for students to track their own progress.
 Additionally, the word totals will be included in the comments of Aeries assignment for students and parents to review.

 In order to help students reach their goal, they will have an additional assignment known as the Reading Packet for each six-week term.
-The Reading Packet includes a progress monitoring tool, a reading log, and Reading Counts! notes.
+The Reading Packet includes a progress monitoring tool, a reading log, and Accelerated Reader notes.
 The Reading Packets, however, will be recorded in the Participation category in Aeries and not the Reading category.
 Students will cease using the reading log in the packet when they achieve 800,000 words.
 When they reach 1,000,000 words, they are no longer required to take notes for their books, either.

 Tips for Parents